Understanding Varicocele and Its Impact on Male Fertility

 - Many cases are asymptomatic and only discovered during infertility evaluations.

-Diagnosing a Varicocele
+Diagnosing a varicocele

 Early diagnosis is critical for preventing long-term fertility issues.

-Signs to Watch For
+Signs to watch for

 - Persistent scrotal discomfort